mnemnion/JLpeg.jl/Plans.md

 different, for example, patt^1 shadows patt^0, a superset shadows a subset, the principle is that a pattern shadows another pattern if it can match everything that pattern recognizes.

+#### What Can We Do With This

+There are four states a Choice can be in with the full analysis.

+1. It cannot be prefix or suffix matched, no rules shadow, etc. No change.
+2. We can successfully merge prefixes or suffixes.
+We do so.
+3. There is an earlier choice which prevents the execution of a later choice from ever happening.
+We report this as a bug.
+4. There are common pathways through the prefix, but earlier rules match longer strings than later ones.
+This is where we apply [Stay Winning](#stay-winning).

+Detection is actually the tricky part here, we need to look through multiple rules to see what's going on.
+Something tells me this is solved with a custom data structure, like a Trie, but where adding a rule as a choice applies the required comparison rules and maintains references into the original Pattern, prevents runaway recursion, and so on.

 ### Relabeling Bytecode